sarahforzley/universal-docs/getting-started/docker.md

 #### Building a container

-From the path your Dockerfile is hosted in run the following command:
+From the path that hosts your Dockerfile, run the following command:

 ```
 docker build . --tag=universal-persistent